Employee Tip: Filing for Unemployment in WI; Preparing for Appeal and Hearing

 If you’re denied UI benefits in the initial determination, you have a right to appeal.

-To appeal, you must write a letter to DWD.
-You must include specific types of information in the letter.
-Please review the appeal letter instructions on the back page of the determination, which tells you the exact information to include.
-The information is simple, and the appeal letter is easy to write.
-Also, be sure you mail the letter before the appeal deadline stated on the front page of the determination.
+To appeal, you must either submit an appeal online at this website, or appeal by writing a letter to DWD.
+You must include specific types of information in the appeal.
+Please review and follow the instructions on the back page of the determination, which tell you the exact process and information to include in an appeal.
+The information is simple, and the appeal is easy to write and submit, especially if you do so electronically.
+If you decide to appeal, be sure you submit or mail the appeal early, well before the appeal deadline stated on the front page of the determination.
+If an appeal is after the deadline, it will be denied.
+While you could appeal a denial for untimeliness, the vast majority of people lose such appeals, and the vast majority of excuses offered for untimeliness are deemed not good enough by DWD.

 F. Notice of Hearing.

-If you or the employer sends in a timely appeal letter, then a hearing will be scheduled.
+If you or the employer sends in a timely appeal, then a hearing will be scheduled.
 You will receive a notice letter in the mail, confirming that an appeal was submitted.
 Soon after, you will receive a Notice of hearing, which will tell you the time and place where the UI appeal hearing will take place.
 Usually, the hearing is within a short time, often a week or two, from when you receive the notice.
+If you do not receive a confirmation notice before the appeal deadline, call DWD to make sure the appeal was received.
+If there was some mistake (e.g. mail delay), you want to find out about it and correct it before the appeal deadline passes.

 G. What Happens at the Hearing (Procedure)